|

 ONLINE REGISTRATION FOR THIS CLASS IS CLOSED.
 Call 360.417.5683 to register if class is not yet in session.

-Expand your ceramics skills in our Ceramics Level II class, perfect for those ready to build on foundational techniques.
+Expand your ceramics skills in our Ceramics Level 2 class, perfect for those ready to build on foundational techniques.
 This course is ideal for students who have completed at least two introductory ceramics classes (at Peninsula College or another location) and are eager to explore more advanced methods.
 Participants will delve into the art of wheel-thrown pottery and/or engage in sophisticated hand-building sculpture techniques.

 Student Learning Outcomes: